Can You Explain The Concept Of A “gig Worker” And Their Role In The Workforce?

 The gig economy refers to the growing trend of individuals engaging in short-term, flexible work arrangements rather than traditional full-time employment.
 Enabled by technological advancements and changing work preferences, the gig economy has gained momentum in recent years.

-See also Best Freelance Books
+See also Best Freelance Graphic Design Sites

 Factors contributing to the growth